A's for your Q's

 Why do I need to apply and have a Discovery Call for VIP Mentorship?

-VIP Mentorship is not only a big energy investment of the Mentee, but also of the Mentor.
-I can only take on a few new Mentees each month and continue to give them high touch, quality care.
+VIP Mentorship is not only a big energy investment of the Mentee, but also of the Mentor, me.
+I can only take on a few new Mentees each month so that I can continue to give them high touch, quality care.
 Therefore, it is essential that an interested person is fully aware of the cost of Mentorship and what's entailed, as written in the Application, BEFORE they are granted a free Discovery Call with me.
-If indicated in the Application that they only want Acupuncture, we generally don't offer a Discovery Call but instead suggest booking an Initial Acupuncture Consultation instead.
-However, if the described medical condition is serious and Acupuncture is not adequate to help as a sole therapy, we will reach out to suggest considering Mentorship and Acupuncture together.
-If I feel a described medical condition is beyond my skill set to manage, I will decline working together at this time and do my best to give a quality referral instead.
+If it looks to be a good fit for my skills, you will be offered a Discovery Call.
+If I feel a described medical condition is beyond my skill-set to manage, I will decline working together at this time and do my best to give a quality referral instead.

 Do you do virtual consultations?

-Yes, I do offer virtual consultations through a business app called Practice Better.
+Yes, I do offer virtual consultations through a HIPA and PIPEDA compliant business app called Practice Better.
 Virtual consultations are of course important for patients who do not live in Lethbridge, AB, but many who do live locally still love the option of a virtual visit in some situations.
+Currently, I can work virtually with anyone in the world with my training in Functional Medicine.

 What other services are available besides in person services?

 I have a growing collection of courses available to purchase, including a developing Gutsy Gals Starter Kit collection and my Design Your Stunning Life Workshop.
-As well, I have a 3 month signature program for weight and inflammation management called The EASY Way Foundations Program.
 There are also some free pdfs available.
-Additionally, for women, I have a private women's Facebook group called The EASY YOUniversity.
 You can find all of these extra services in the HEALTHY STUFF section of this website, under COURSES & PDFs.

 What services are most involved in fertility management?